Pavilion signs the Great British Sewing Bee finalist Chinelo Bally

 Stuart Cooper of Metrostar Media Limited says: “Chinelo is unique amongst craft sewers in putting the emphasis firmly on fashion and design, creating gorgeous clothes that women want to wear and using her distinctive freehand cutting method to ensure a perfect fit.
 She raises home sewing to a whole new level and we’re delighted to have found the perfect fit for her talents in Pavilion Books.”

-The book Freehand Fashion will be published by Pavilion Craft in October 2015 and will retail at £20.
+The book (title to be confirmed) will be published by Pavilion Craft in October 2015 and will retail at £20.